Satisha10/APwotw_release/README.md

 - Depending on the settings, some locations hold a `Nothing` item instead of not existing.
 This is a temporary workaround for a crash.
 - Receiving items during a spirit trial can cause the items to desynchronize.
 If this happen with an important item, you can make a new save file to get it.
 - Released locations count for the goals.

-## Planned features that are not implemented yet

-- Deathlink
-- Entrance randomizer
-- Hint system